-INTERNET OF THINGS IN INDUSTRY 4.0 - A CASE OF Germany
+INTERNET OF THINGS IN INDUSTRY 4.0 - A CASE OF GERMANY

-Keywords: Internet of Things, Shipment of goods, Interconnectivity, Data tracking, Industry 4.0
+Keywords: Internet of Things, Interconnectivity, Industry 4.0, Wire manufacturing, Delivery and stock monitoring.

 Background to Case Study

 The Internet of Things (IoT) has become an important part of our daily lives.
 It surrounds us wherever we go: connected cars, home automation, smart office sensors and fitness trackers.
 But the world was not always like that.
 There have been visions of machines communicating with one another since the early 1800s.
 Machines have been providing direct communications since the telegraph (the first landline) was developed in the 1830s and 1840s.
 However, until 1999, the term "Internet of Things" did not even exist.